microsoft/typespec/.chronus/changes/fix-mapper-model-expression-2024-7-12-17-20-15.md

   - "@typespec/compiler"
 ---

-Fix: Model expression in template were not considered as template instances
+Fix: Model and union expression in template were not considered as template instances